Learn About Predictive Index Results With Study Guide & Practice Test

 Ultimately, the PI Behavioral Assessment is intended to build a profile of the candidate for review by a trained PI analyst so that the employer can fully understand the behavioral profile of the candidate and thus make an informed decision as to how to proceed with employment and progression.
 Each adjective selected in the assessment contributes to the picture being painted by the candidate.

-In order to enable you to put your best foot forward and showcase the personality traits you want your prospective employer to see, Prepterminal’s expert psychometricians have produced a PI Behavioural Assessment test preparation pack containing both educational modules and mock tests so that you may learn the inferred meaning behind each and every adjective you select, so that when you face the full exam you will be fully capable of putting forward the image that you wish prospective employers to see, bringing you one step closer to your dream job.
+To enable you to put your best foot forward and showcase the personality traits you want your prospective employer to see, Prepterminal’s expert psychometricians have produced a PI Behavioral Assessment test preparation pack containing both educational modules and mock tests so that you may learn the inferred meaning behind each.
+Every adjective you select so that when you face the whole exam, you will be fully capable of putting forward the image you wish prospective employers to see, bringing you one step closer to your dream job.

 Predictive Index Learning Indicator Results